11 days departing ANCHORAGE from

 Day 6-7: Wrangell-St Elias National Park

-Bordering Canada's Yukon Territory, Wrangell-St Elias National Park is the largest in the country, containing glaciers five times the size of Manhattan and nine of the sixteen highest peaks in North America!
+Bordering Canada's Yukon Territory, Wrangell-St Elias National Park is the largest in the United States, containing glaciers five times the size of Manhattan and nine of the sixteen highest peaks in North America!
 With endless hours of daylight you'll never tire of such magnificent glaciers and remote views.
 To explore the historic area of McCarthy and the Kennecott Mine, why not take the Kennecott Copper Mill Ghost Town tour or if you're feeling adventurous why not opt to try glacier walking or ice climbing?
 You stay at the McCarthy Lodge, a comfortable and quirky hotel without the modern trappings of the chain hotel.
 The atmosphere is welcoming and is often described as a `home away from home'.

 Accommodation: Hotel in twin share with shared facilities | Meals: Paid locally

-Day 8: Alaskan Range
+Day 8: Alaska Range

-Head into the heart of the Alaskan Mountain Range on what is considered to be one of the most beautiful drives in the state, enjoy sweeping views of the Alaska Range on the Denali Highway before arriving to the Maclaren River Lodge.
+Head into the heart of the Alaska Mountain Range on what is considered to be one of the most beautiful drives in the state, enjoy sweeping views of the Alaska Range on the Denali Highway before arriving to the Maclaren River Lodge.
 With spectacular views of the surrounding valley, this rustic lodge provides the ideal setting for an authentic Alaskan experience.
 This is a birder's paradise with many species often sighted and with the chance to fish for grayling (permit purchased locally) the activities are plentiful.

 Accommodation: Lodge in multi-share bunkhouse with shared facilities included with meals paid locally